 If you are interested in Saigon History: Cà phê Đỗ-Phủ, cơm tấm Đại-Hàn

 With multiple locations, you’ll want to choose this address and location.
-We used Grab (like Uber) to get a ride for a few dollars from the city center.
+We used Grab (like Uber) to get a ride for a few dollars from the city center to visit the historic cafe.

 This restaurant has an escape hatch in a closet from the top floor to the back alley in case someone needed to get out in a pinch, and a floorboard upstairs that conceals hidden storage in the wall below.
 We saw canisters in the hidden storage that are still original from the war, used to store documents and currency, and learned that the kitchen was used as the primary “mailbox” and would conceal messages in takeout packages being delivered around town.

-The staircase to get to the top floor of the cafe is extremely steep, meant as a way of slowing down official inspectors who may come through the restaurant looking for spies, giving the men time to escape out the back alley through a ladder in the top floor closet which you can still see today.
+The staircase to get to the top floor of the cafe is extremely steep, and was purposely built like that to slow down official inspectors who might come through the restaurant looking for spies, giving the men time to escape out the back alley through a ladder in the top floor closet, which you can still see today.

-Breakfast was delicious at this cafe in Ho Chi Minh
+Breakfast was so delicious at this cafe in Ho Chi Minh.

 Wander Around Notre Dame Cathedral